 Executive Compensation

-In December 2022, we were placed on the A List, the highest rating, of the international environmental NGO CDP*1 for the third consecutive year in recognition of our leadership with respect to transparency and performance in climate change-related corporate sustainability.
+In February 2024, we were placed on the A List, the highest rating, of the international environmental NGO CDP*1 for the four consecutive year in recognition of our leadership with respect to transparency and performance in climate change-related corporate sustainability.

 Joining the RE100